 Under the 1996 LLMC Protocol, shipowners and salvors may limit their liability in accordance with the rules of the Protocol.
 The definition of 'shipowner' under Article 1(2) includes 'the owner, charterer, manager or operator of a seagoing ship'.
+Each of these terms requires clarification, and the Court of Appeal has now provided much needed guidance on the meaning of an 'operator' within the Limitation Convention with its decision that the term 'operator' involved something more than mere operation of the machinery of the vessel or providing personnel.27

-Each of these terms requires clarification and although the 'owner' of a vessel may be reasonably clear, the English courts have not had an opportunity to define what is meant by 'manager or operator'.30 Charterers are entitled to limit their liability,31 as are slot charterers,32 but only in respect of certain claims.
+Charterers are entitled to limit their liability,28 as are slot charterers,29 but only in respect of certain claims.
 For example, they cannot limit in respect of damage to the vessel by reference to which the limitation fund is calculated.